Programme 1995 – Les Miserables

 Cosette is consumed by thoughts of Marius, with whom she has fallen in love.
 Valjean realises that his “daughter” is changing very quickly but refuses to tell anything of her past.
 In spite of her own feelings for Marius, Eponine sadly brings him to Cosette and then prevents an attempt by her father’s gang to rob Valjean’s house.
 Valjean, convinced it was Javert who was lurking outside his house, tells Cosette they must prepare to flee the country.
 On the eve of the revolution, the students and Javert see the situation from their different viewpoints; Cosette and Marius depart in despair of ever meeting again; Eponine mourns the loss of Marius; and Valjean looks forward to the security of exile.
 The Thénardiers, meanwhile, dream of rich pickings underground from chaos to come.

 The students prepare to build the barricade.
-Marius, noticing that Eponine has joined the insurrection, sends her with a letter to Cosette, which is intercepted at Rue Plumet by Valjean, Eponine decides, despite what he has said to her, to rejoin Marius at the barricade.
+Marius, noticing that Eponine has joined the insurrection, sends her with a letter to Cosette, which is intercepted at Rue Plumet by Valjean.
+Eponine decides, despite what he has said to her, to rejoin Marius at the barricade.

 The barricade is built and the revolutionaries defy an army warning that they must give up or die.
 Gavroche exposes Javert as a police spy.
 In trying to return to the barricades, Eponine is shot and killed.
 Valjean arrives at the barricades in search of Marius.
 He is given the chance to kill Javert but instead lets him go.

 The students settled down for a night, Valjean prays to God to save Marius from the onslaught which is to come.
-The next day, with ammunition running low, Gavroches runs out to collect more and is shot.
+The next day, with ammunition running low, Gavroche runs out to collect more and is shot.
 The rebels are killed including their leader Enjolras.

 Valjean escapes into the sewers with the unconscious Marius.
 After meeting Thénardier who is robbing the corpses of the rebels, he emerges into the light only to meet Javert once more.
 He pleads for time to deliver the young man to hospital.
 Javert decides to let him go and his unbending principles of justice having been shattered by Valjean’s own mercy, he kills himself by throwing himself into the swollen River Seine.